intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/online-serving.md

 ## Start Ranking Service

 1. Prepare the ranking model which trained in the offline stage.
 2. Prepare the ranking config file.
-You can refer to [Ranking Service Config Template](#ranking-service-config-template)
+You can refer to [Ranking Service Config Template](#ranking-service-config-template). **Note** that we use the bind mount to mount the current directory into /opt/work/mnt in the container, so paths in the config file should start with `mnt/`
 3. Put the model and config file under the current directory.
     ```
     └── $(pwd)